mountmike/pcloud2gdrive/README.md

 ![Screenshot of Folders React components](https://github.com/mountmike/pcloud2gdrive/blob/main/client/public/images/planning/react_folders.png)

-## 3. Creating and storing a task in Firestore
+## 3. Creating and storing a task in Firestore Database
-    - creating file path for origin/target
-    - building fileList
+The reason I wanted to use Firebase in the first place was it seemed like a great way to store a long list of files, each with it's own metadata.
+My schema idea was to have a sub-collection called "fileList" on each "task" document and each file could be a document in this sub-collection.
+This worked well.

+Another feature I wanted was to store a file path string for both the origin and target folders - more for the UI than anything else.
+I thought this would be easy info to extract from the APIs but in the end the only way to achieve this was to write function that queries a folder id, grabs the folder name then recursively queries the parent folder until it reaches the root directory.

 ## 4. Actually running the transfer process/function
-    - easy enough to transfer 1 folder full of files but what if there's sub folders???
-        - recursive function
+While I was able to transfer a single folder full of files quite easily, to take on a more realistic task with a number of nested subfolders was a a whole ’nother process.

+**This is where I spent most of my time on this project**

+In short I had to write a function that could handle all these tasks in a recursive loop based on whether or not there were folders in a directory.

     1. create folder tree on server with fs
     2. download files from pcloud
     3. create folder tree in gdrive
     4. upload files to gdrive
     5. delete the tmp folder on server

 ## 5. Tracking task progress while it runs
     - creating progress bar